-51 years old, mother of 3, teacher, lives 25 km from Fianarantsoa.
+51 years old, mother of three, teacher, lives 25 km from Fianarantsoa.

 The mother of one of my students told me about the Pink October, because she heard about it on the radio and she had already been to the Rex.
 Then I decided to come to the Rex too, as soon as I could, because what I had heard about cancer was frightening.